 Blumhouse Productions is a famous horror film production company, they mainly focus on producing cheap generic horror flicks that appeal to younger audiences.
 As although there is the occasional gem in their collection such as: ‘Sinister’ or ‘Get Out’.
 It’s definitely few and far between, with ‘Truth or Dare’ being one of their most recent entries… and easily one of their worst to date.

-The story focuses entirely on a group of young friends as they play a harmless game of truth or dare during a trip to Mexico on spring break, that is until the game turns deadly when someone (or something) begins to punish those who tell a lie or refuse to do the dare they are given.
+The story focuses on a group of young friends as they play a harmless game of truth or dare during their trip to Mexico on spring break, that is until the game turns deadly when someone (or something) begins to punish those who tell a lie or refuse to do the dare they are given.

 This now dull concept has been seen a thousand times before, as the idea of a group of teenagers playing an evil game is nothing new, as films such as: ‘Oujia’ prove.
 As the story plays-out almost exactly as you would expect, making it extremely predictable throughout it’s run-time.
 The film is also one of Blumhouse’s least scary entries to date, focusing entirely on jump-scares without any attempt to build tension or create an eerie atmosphere.
 The film also chooses to use a ‘terrifying’ CGI smile effect on the character’s faces to replicate them being possessed, and due to the low-budget of the film, this effect looks laughably awful.

 Unfortunately, the characters and cast that portray them are no better than the cliché narrative, as the entire cast of Tyler Posey, Violett Beane and Sophia Taylor Ali are extremely bland.
 As all the performances throughout the film feel like nothing more than attractive models attempting to be afraid, with Lucy Hale as: ‘Olivia’ being the obvious standout here, purely by elimination, which is more than likely why she was cast as the main protagonist to begin with.